ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ## Resource pool
 {: #tenant-plan-deploy-rp}

-A resource pool combines compute, memory, and storage resources, and consist of one or more clusters.
-For more information, see [Adding resource pools](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting).
+A resource pool combines compute, memory, and storage resources to properly scale your workload requirements.

-You can create a resource pool across three multizone data centers in a region.
+You can create a resource pool across three multizone data centers in the selected region.

 You can optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.

+For more information about resource pools, see [Adding resource pools](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting).

+## Cluster
+{: #tenant-plan-deploy-cluster}

+ A resource pool consists of one or more clusters with the following configurations.

-## Profile storage type
+### Profile storage type
-{: #tenant-plan-deploy-storage}
+{: #tenant-plan-deploy-cluster-storage}

 For single-tenant Cloud Director sites, you can select NFS only storage or vSAN™ storage with optional NFS storage.